lluisd/BIGTREETECH-TouchScreenFirmware/README.md

   - Enabled G26 (Mesh Validation Pattern tool)

 - 2.0.6.1, August 30 2020
-  - FW preconfigured to support Marlin mode.
+  - fw preconfigured to support Marlin mode.
 In order to enable Marlin mode it is required only to uncomment #define REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER on the Configuration.h file
-  - FW preconfigured to support M600 when printing from external onboard SD card (an SD card reader mounted on the main board)
+  - fw preconfigured to support M600 when printing from external onboard SD card (an SD card reader mounted on the main board)

 - 2.0.5.4, July 23 2020
   - First version